 Contrary to popular belief, the Miniature Pinscher is not simply a "toy" version of the much larger Doberman Pinscher.
-It is instead a separate breed, although it has the German Standard Pinscher in its background, much as the Doberman Pinscher does.
+It is instead a separate breed, although it has the German Standard Pinscher in its background, just like the Doberman Pinscher.
 This friendly, incredibly smart little dog is very proud and has exquisitely regal bearing.
-Miniature Pinscher puppies will make excellent pets, as long as you provide the appropriate guidance.
+Miniature Pinscher puppies make excellent pets, as long as you provide the appropriate guidance.

-The Miniature Pinscher, or "Min Pin," is a very old breed, although formal records of its ancestry only date back to about 200 years ago.
+The Miniature Pinscher, or "Min Pin," is a very old breed, although formal records of its ancestry only date back about 200 years.
 It's a breed of German origin, developed from the Italian Greyhound, the Dachshund, and the German Pinscher.
-Although it looks like a miniature Doberman Pinscher, it is not (although both the Miniature Pinscher and the Doberman Pinscher have breed development connections to the German Pinscher).
-It was historically used to control rodents in barnyards.
-Its presence was largely limited to Germany and the Scandinavian countries until the early 1900s.
-Since then, it has become very popular in the US, with its first registration with the American Kennel Club occurring in 1925.
+Despite resembling a miniature Doberman Pinscher, it is not (although both the Miniature Pinscher and the Doberman Pinscher have breed development connections to the German Pinscher).
+It was historically used to control rodents in barnyards with its presence largely limited to Germany and the Scandinavian countries until the early 1900s.
+Since then, it has become very popular in the U.S., formalizing its first registration within the American Kennel Club in 1925.

-In 1895, the Pinscher Klub in Germany gave the Miniature Pinscher its first standard, leading to significant advances in development thereafter even outside of Germany.
+In 1895, the Pinscher Klub in Germany gave the Miniature Pinscher its first standard, leading to significant advances in subsequent development even outside of Germany.

 It remained a rare breed in the United States before 1928, until the Miniature Pinscher Club of America, Inc., was formed in 1929.
 It was originally classified in the Terrier Group, but is now a "Toy" as of 1930.
 In 1972, the original "Pinscher (Toy)" classification was changed to "Miniature Pinscher."